vkchaitanya94/For-Index/README.md

-# kc-s-demo2
-this is for demo2
+This is for replacing index.html